microsoft/SuperchargeAzureSQLDeployments/docs/labs/2-Configure_your_DevOps_Environment.md

 ![](./imgs/CloneCopy.png)

-2. Back in VSCode hit the F1 key to open the command pallet
+2. Back in VS Code hit the F1 key to open the command pallet
 3. Type **Git: Clone** and hit enter
 4. Paste the Repository URL for your Azure DevOps Repo
 5. Navigate to your **C:\\** drive